Monkeys and apes

 Macaca sylvanus Barbary macaque

 This species is very characteristic, as it has no tail.
 It is the only surviving primate in Africa north of the Sahara Desert.
-In former times, it was widely distributed in south-western Europe and in north-western Africa, eastwards to Libya, but today it is restricted to small relict populations in Morocco and Algeria, where it occurs from sea level to c.
-2,600 m altitude, mainly above 1,000 m.
+In former times, it was widely distributed in south-western Europe and in north-western Africa, eastwards to Libya, but today it is restricted to small relict populations in Morocco and Algeria, where it occurs from sea level up to elevations around 2,600 m, mainly above 1,000 m.
 It prefers cedar forests, but is also found in oak forests, coastal scrub, and overgrazed rocky slopes with sparse vegetation.

 Recently, the Moroccan population was estimated at 6,000 to 10,000 individuals, whereas in 1975 it was about 17,000.
 In Algeria, around 1980, the population was estimated at 5,500, but the present number is unknown.
 The total population may have declined by more than 50% since 1980, and the decline is expected to continue.
 All areas occupied by the Barbary macaque are under growing pressure from human activities.